informatica-unica/lip/setup-git/README.md

 ## 3. Clone your fork

-*Cloning* downloads a local copy of your fork of the repository on your machine.
-This is where you write the solution to the exercise files using your favorite code editor (we recommend [Visual Studio Code](https://code.visualstudio.com/docs/setup/linux)).
+*Cloning* downloads a local copy of your fork of the repository on your disk.
+This is where you write the solution to the exercise files using your favorite code editor (we recommend [Visual Studio Code](https://code.visualstudio.com/docs/setup/linux) together with the [OCaml Platform extension](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)).

-In a directory of your choice, run the following command with your actual username (and your fork's name in case you named it something other than `lip`):
+In a directory of your choice, run the following command with your actual username (and your fork's name in case you named it something other than `lip`) in the URL argument:

 ```bash
 git clone https://github.com/your_username/lip